 Pīsō Ille Poētulus is a poetry novella, so don’t overlook the Poetry Audio Album as a classroom resource, or more importantly, to improve your own rhythmic fluency.
 If a picture is worth a thousand words, the audio is invaluable when it comes to “feeling” the rhythm of Latin poetry.
-You can get it on iTunes or Amazon.
+You can get it on iTunes or Amazon, but it’s better to download from Band Camp!
+Alternatively, I can mail it to you on a USB Drive.

 This resource is not only designed to listen to with your students, but also for you to hone your own metrical skills!
 Each track on the audio album includes…